asaikarthikeya/android-studio-install/README.md

-# Androidstudio videos
+# Androidstudio

-This repo contains collection of talks (video) to understand android studio in a better way.
+This repo contains collection of video and few websites to understand android studio.

 ## Installation